-The AccuTrak VPE-2000 is warranted for 1 year to be free of manufacturing defects adversely affecting performance, and unconditionally for 30 days.
+The AccuTrak® VPE-1000 is warranted for 1 year to be free of manufacturing defects adversely affecting performance, and unconditionally for 30 days.
 Should an instrument fail within the 1 year warranty period, the unit will be repaired or replaced provided in the opinion of the factory, the instrument has not been tampered with or abused.
 If during the first 30 days you are unsatisfied for any reason, the unit may be returned for full credit providing it is returned in "like new" condition.

-If defective, return to the factory for repair and re-calibration.
-Maximum liability of Superior Signal Company, Inc. shall be limited to replacement of unsatisfactory product.
+If defective, contact us for repair and re-calibration.
+Maximum liability of Superior Signal Company, LLC shall be limited to replacement of unsatisfactory product.